-The merger and acquisition (M&A) process includes many elements, from valuations and due diligence to finalizing the deal itself.
+The merger & acquisition (M&A) process includes many elements, from valuations and due diligence to finalizing the deal itself.
 At each step, the acquiring entity carefully examines the acquisition target for risk, including credit risk, compliance risk, environmental risk and so forth.
 A serious enough unpremeditated risk, such as a pollution spill that will be costly to clean up, can affect the valuation, or even cause the entire deal to fall apart.

 Today, cyber risk is beginning to be part of the M&A risk assessment process.
 Getting a firm understanding of the potential financial impact of cyber risk has traditionally been difficult, but that is starting to change with the development of cyber risk quantification techniques and tools.